 We stayed near Edinburgh Castle and LOVED this location.
 It’s very easy to see Edinburgh on foot and by transit.
 Parking in this area, however, is generally limited to car parks and some streets.
 If you’re not continuing past Edinburgh, ideally drop off your car before heading to your hotel.

-Here are three very different but all fantastic, highly-rated options for staying near Edinburgh Castle:
+Here are three fantastic options for staying near Edinburgh Castle:

-- Tigerlily (125 George St; £250+): A stunning, award-winning and comfortable boutique hotel in a fabulous location.
+- Tigerlily: A beautiful, award-winning and comfortable boutique hotel in a fabulous location.
 Includes a full breakfast and wifi.
 Reduced-rate parking is at a nearby NCP car park.

 As you pass into the Scottish Borders, head inland towards some remarkable abbeys.
 Along the way is … yes, another castle.
-BUT, this one is rather distinct from others you’ve seen on your drive between London and Edinburgh.
+BUT, this one is rather distinct from others you’ve seen on your drive from London to Edinburgh.

 Four Abbeys of the Scottish Borders

-The Scottish Borders has four remarkable abbey ruins.
+You’ll find four remarkable abbey ruins in the Scottish Borders.
 A nice drive from Floors Castle takes you past Kelso Abbey, Jedburgh Abbey, Dryburgh Abbey and Melrose Abbey.
 Arguably, this sequence also gets you to progressively more impressive ruins on your drive to Edinburgh.

 The elegant ruins of Melrose Abbey stand in the fertile valley of the River Tweed and next to the pretty little village of Melrose.
 It was built in 1136 and rebuilt in the 1380s after battles during the Middle Ages.
 Melrose Abbey is considered one of the most impressive examples of medieval church architecture in the UK and is where Robert Bruce asked that his heart be buried (literally).